-The official currency of Cuba is the Cuban peso, CUP.
-The official conversion against the USD so far is set at 1.00 USD = 24.50 CUP.
+The official currency of Cuba is the Cuban Peso, CUP.
+The official conversion against the USD at this moment is set at 1.00 USD = 110.00 CUP.

-This conversion has been recently established by the Cuban State, in January 2021 and may vary as the global and local situation returns to normal after the pandemic, so it will be updated if necessary.
+This conversion has been recently established by the Cuban State, on September 2022, and may vary as the global and local situation returns to normal after the pandemic, so it will be updated if necessary.

 Exchange some amount into Cuban Pesos for the payment of State services such as the Internet, museums, markets and shops; for this, you HAVE to use the Cuban Peso CUP.

-The media are all state-owned: radio, television, newspapers, telephone service and internet are only possible with state providers in Cuban Pesos.
-With the development of the internet in recent years and access to 4G technology, Cubans have developed dissimilar software and platforms to advertise their private businesses and attract local and foreign customers.
+The media are all State-owned in Cuba: radio, television, newspapers, telephone service and internet are only possible with State providers in Cuban Pesos.
+With the development of internet in recent years and access to 4G technology, Cubans have developed dissimilar softwares and platforms to advertise their private businesses and attract local and foreign customers.